 - Willemijn Louws

 Please choose the subject and genre you are passionate about and explore it.
-It is crucial to identify your vision, the subject, how you want to create, and your statement.
+It is crucial to identify your vision, the subject, how you want to create it, and your statement.
 Learn from other artists but stick to your vision and style.